3. EPIDEMIOLOGY, CLASSIFICATION & GENERAL MANAGEMENT PRINCIPALS

 3.3.2.
 Polytrauma managed in major trauma centres leads to improved survival

-Urological trauma is often associated with significant injuries in the polytraumatised patient [13].
-Lessons from civilian trauma networks, military conflict, and mass casualty events have led to many advances in trauma care [14-16].
+Urological trauma is often associated with significant injuries in the polytraumatised patient [15].
+Lessons from civilian trauma networks, military conflict, and mass casualty events have led to many advances in trauma care [16-18].
 These include the widespread acceptance of damage control principles and trauma centralisation to major trauma centres staffed by dedicated trauma teams.
-The re-organisation of care to these centres has been shown to reduce mortality by 25% and length of stay by four days [14].
-Urologists increasingly understand their role in the context of polytrauma with the ultimate aims of improving survivability and decreasing morbidity in these patients.
+The re-organisation of care to these centres has been shown to reduce mortality by 25% and length of stay by four days [16].
+Urologists providing expertise in the management of urological trauma, as part of the multi-disciplinary trauma team, is crucial to improving survivability and decreasing morbidity in the context of polytrauma patients.

 3.3.3.
 Damage control

-Damage control is a life-saving strategy for severely injured patients that recognises the consequences of the lethal triad of trauma - hypothermia, coagulopathy, and acidosis [17-19].
+Damage control is a life-saving strategy for severely injured patients that recognises the consequences of the lethal triad of trauma - hypothermia, coagulopathy, and acidosis [19-21].
 The first of a three phased approach consists of rapid control of haemorrhage and wound contamination.
-The second phase involves resuscitation in the intensive care unit (ICU), with the goal of restoring normal temperature, coagulation, and tissue oxygenation.
-The final stage involves definitive surgery when more time-consuming reconstructive procedures are performed in the stabilised patient [20].
+The second phase involves resuscitation, with the goal of restoring normal temperature, coagulation, and tissue oxygenation.
+The final stage involves definitive surgery when more time-consuming reconstructive procedures are performed in the stabilised patient [22].
 Urological intervention needs to be mindful of the phase of management.
 Temporary abbreviated measures followed by later definitive surgery are required.
 Complex reconstructive procedures, including organ preservation, are not undertaken.
 The decision to enter damage control mode is taken by the lead trauma clinician following team discussion.

 Urological examples include haemodynamically unstable patients due to suspected renal haemorrhage or pelvic fracture with associated urethral or bladder injury.
-The options of abdominal packing and temporary urinary drainage by ureteric, bladder or urethral catheterisation are valuable adjuncts to care.
+The options of temporary urinary drainage by e.g. by nephrostomy, suprapubic and/or urethral catheterisation are valuable adjuncts to care [23].

 3.3.4.
 Mass casualty events and Triage